-The PC notes that the Transport Addendum submitted with the revised application states at para 4.9 that "minor earthworks are proposed".
+The PC notes that the Transport Addendum submitted with the revised application states at para 2.11 that "minor earthworks are proposed".
 These works involve removal of a substantial (2m?) section of ancient retaining wall and reducing the level of the Triangle by up to 2m.
-Together with the road widening at several points along Mackley Lane these cannot be considered minor.
+Together with the road widening at several points along Mackley Lane to 4.8/5 metres these cannot be considered minor.